wics-uw/website/content/pages/constitution.md

        bring the case to the committee and determine if the objection requires investigation under the the Code of Conduct.

-5. Once the new committee members have been chosen, the Chair of the WiCS Committee must ratify the new committeee.
+5. Once the new committee members have been chosen through the above procedures, the Chair of the WiCS Committee must ratify the new committee.

 6. With the possible exception of the Chair, committee members will select their roles during the first meeting of the new committee, subject to the